More about us

 We run cat welfare awareness events in various pet stores across Dublin.
 We also run regular low cost microchipping days as part of our responsible pet ownership initiative, educational outreach projects, and we are active advocates on behalf of cat welfare in Ireland.
 In addition, we provide help, advice, and support about cats to many people via our Facebook page and website.

-We are all unpaid volunteers and we rely on public donations and our own fundraising efforts to fund our rescue and educational work.
+We rely on public donations and our own fundraising efforts to fund our rescue and educational work.

 We successfully applied for charitable status with the Charities Regulatory Authority in 2016 (our registered charity number is 20105297) and we received our tax exemption number (CHY 21973) from Revenue in 2017.